rubyonracetracks/howto_create_gem/01-initial_commit.md

   echo
 fi
 ```
-* If you haven't already done so, use the "cd" command in Docker to enter the root directory of your app.
 * Enter the command "sh credentials.sh".
 If you haven't already done so, you will be prompted to enter your Git credentials.
 This allows you to git commit.
 * Run the credentials.sh script every time you reset your Docker container, because your credentials get erased.